flogy/gatsby-starter-capacitor/README.md

 Then kick off your project with this boilerplate code.
 This starter ships with a default configuration of Gatsby combined with Capacitor, the spiritual successor to Apache Cordova and Adobe PhoneGap.

+**Need to integrate Capacitor into an existing project?** Read this article: [Build blazing fast mobile apps with Gatsby and Capacitor](https://react-freelancer.ch/blog/build-mobile-apps-using-gatsby-and-capacitor)

 ![Screenshots](./img/screenshots.png)

 ## 🚀 Quick start